 Fair play, we love a good swim around the pylon at Cottesloe Beach as much as any other ocean warrior in Perth and when in Rotto, we’re often found submerging in the aquamarine paradise of the Basin, too.
 But!
 There’s nothing like feeling the sand between your toes without your foot sinking into the many footprints that have just marched there before you.

-Here are the best secret swimming spots in Perth worth tracking down…
+Here are the best secret swimming spots in and around Perth worth tracking down.

 Yanchep Lagoon Beach

 Take a short road trip north to the untapped beauty of Yanchep Lagoon Beach characterised by the jutting reef at the southern end.
 Bring the snorkel and goggles for this one and sink into the beautiful underwater world or perch on a limestone rock and marvel from above.

 So we know Sam loves Sash forever, but back when our boy Richie had a chance, they had a date here in Perth that had us falling over ourselves to find it.
 Well played, Richie.
 Serpentine Falls is the perfect spot for a midsummer dip, the waterfall flowing over a sheer granite rock face into a pool nestled below.
 Open between 8.30am and 5pm, the official word is to get there by 10am before the national park fills to capacity.